 Enclosed in a gated compound with security, ECs typically feature amenities like swimming pools, clubhouses, gyms, and playgrounds – facilities you would also find in a private condo.

-Although ECs are built by private developers, they are much lower in price than private condos.
+Although private developers build ECs, they are much lower in price than private condos.
 This is because the land they are built on is subsidised by the government.
 If you’re eligible, you can even use CPF housing grants when buying an EC.

 As ECs are first sold by the HDB, they are subject to specific regulations that mirror those of HDB flats, including a lease of 99 years.